 The Pope turned abruptly to his Secretary, and nailed him with the question, “Why haven’t I seen her?”

-The Secretary froze and said absolutely nothing.
+The Secretary froze and said not a word.

 The Pope snapped, “Send for her!”